What our users say:

 Mandatory car insurance coverage

 Ontario's no-fault insurance system requires that drivers carry at least $200,000 in third-party liability insurance for their vehicles.
 Without this minimum amount of liability coverage, drivers can't register their automobiles.
-A basic insurance policy in Ontario also includes coverage for medical services and damage to your vehicle.
-Each is described below.
+A basic insurance policy in Ontario also includes coverage for medical services and damage caused by uninsured drivers.
+The details of each are described below.

 Accident benefits in Ontario